mfdlabs/test-repository/README.md

 From section-10-dev
 Ldb
-From commit 1 @ dev/rebase-test
+From commit 1 @ dev/test-rebase (ammend spelling !!)